MeanyLodge/History/docs/Mountaineer-Annual.md

 p.
 144

-The Singles Committee initi­ated a number of new activities in 1993 and 1994.
-These included horseback riding, a sleigh ride, bik­ing in the San Juans, and regular pot luck evenings.
+The Singles Committee initiated a number of new activities in 1993 and 1994.
+These included horseback riding, a sleigh ride, biking in the San Juans, and regular pot luck evenings.
 Games night, volleyball, tennis and slide shows continued co be very popular.
-An­other Mystery Weekend at Meany Lodge took place, in expanded form.
+Another Mystery Weekend at Meany Lodge took place, in expanded form.